evanbowman/blind-jump-portable/README.md

 ## Implementation

 This repository contains a substantial re-write of the original BlindJump code.
 In the current iteration, the core parts of the code have no external dependencies, and target a [theoretically] platform-neutral hardware abstraction layer.
-The embedded version of BlindJump runs on Gameboy Advance, and the game can easily support desktop OSs, although most of the graphics routines are yet unimplemented for desktop platforms.
+The embedded version of BlindJump runs on Gameboy Advance, and has partial support for Desktop OSs via SFML.
 When porting the game to a new platform, one only needs to re-implement the Platform class in source/platform/.

 ## Building